MrSwitch/hello.js/README.md

-For providers which support only OAuth1 and OAuth2 with Authorization Code flows.
-HelloJS directs the the authentication flow via a webservice to exchange temporary tokens for an access token.
+For providers which support only OAuth1 or OAuth2 with Explicit Grant, the authentication flow needs to be signed with a secret key that may not be exposed in the browser.
+HelloJS gets round this problem by the use of an intermediary webservice defined by `oauth_proxy`, this service looks up the secret from a database and performs the handshake required to provision an `access_token`.
 In the case of OAuth1, the webservice also signs subsequent API requests.

-**Quick start** Register your app ID's at the beta service, [//auth-server for OAuth1 and OAuth2 (with Authorization Code)](https://auth-server.herokuapp.com/)
+**Quick start:** Register your client_id + client_secret at the OAuth Proxy service, [Register your App](https://auth-server.herokuapp.com/)

-As a shim HelloJS uses a service hosted at [https://auth-server.herokuapp.com/](https://auth-server.herokuapp.com/).
+The default proxy service is [https://auth-server.herokuapp.com/](https://auth-server.herokuapp.com/).
 Developers may add their own network registration AppID/client_id and secret to this service in order to get up and running.

-Alternatively the aforementioned service uses [//node-oauth-shim](https://npmjs.org/package/oauth-shim), so if you want to roll your own please look there for installation instructions and usage.
-Override the default path for this service in HelloJS at the point of calling hello.init, like so...
+Alternatively recreate this service with [node-oauth-shim](https://npmjs.org/package/oauth-shim).
+Then override the default `oauth_proxy` in HelloJS client script in `hello.init`, like so...

 ```javascript
 hello.init(